 EPUB can display reflowable content (that can adjust its presentation to the output device) and also fixed width layout.
 It is very similar in appearance to HTML rendered pages with images.

-The Mobipocket ebook format is another open standard for eBook publishing.
+The Mobipocket ebook format, more commonly known as Mobi ebook, is another open standard for eBook publishing.
 It was bought by Amazon.
 It is also cross-platform. eBooks in this format can have the .prc or .mobi extension.

 MOBI can also display reflowable content and fixed width layout.